Coming from Producer-Director Arnold Leibovit, producer of The Puppetoon Movie ~ Volume 1 (2015),

 Cost of Rights, Digital Restoration - The more money we raise,

 the more films we can include in this collection.
-We hope to release at least 25 short subjects.
+We hope to release at least 15 short subjects.
 The 2K High Definition scanning,

-restoration, color correction, authoring, packaging plus production costs of a Blu-ray + DVD combo can cost well over $50,000
+restoration, color correction, authoring, packaging plus production costs of a Blu-ray + DVD combo can cost well over $50,000.

-meeting the immediate goal.
-We can then begin efforts for a Bonus Disc or
+The more contributions we receive the better chance of meeting the immediate goal.
+We can then begin work on a Bonus Disc or

-The Puppetoon Movie ~ Volume 3 in our ongoing efforts to preserve most of these timeless masterpieces.
+The Puppetoon Movie ~ Volume 3 in our ongoing mission to preserve most of these timeless masterpieces.